 Join us for an online tour of Sanriku on 27 March.
 (Image credit: JR East / Shibata)

 Though blessed with enchanting natural scenery and bountiful seafood, let us not forget that 10 years ago, much of the Sanriku Coast was badly battered by the 2011 Great Eastern Japan Earthquake and Tsunami.
 How is it doing now?
-Join us on 27 March to find out!
+Watch the video to find out!

 Header image credit: JR East / Shibata